 HMS ST ALBANS is a Type 23 frigate of the Royal Navy, the sixteenth and final ship in the ‘Duke’ class of frigates.
-She is currently undergoing a refit which is expected to be completed in 2023.
+She is currently undergoing an extensive refit.

 Fast, adaptable, and exceptionally well-equipped, HMS ST ALBANS (STAL) is a versatile Type 23 Frigate.
 Launched in May 2000, she was commissioned in June 2002.

 In February 2006, STAL departed on a six-month deployment to the Gulf region where her tasks included protecting Iraqi oil platforms as well as patrol duties in the northern Gulf.
 By July 2006 she had completed her tour in the Gulf and had begun her long journey back to Portsmouth via the Suez Canal and the eastern Mediterranean.
 However, on the same day, the conflict between Israel and Lebanon began.
 As a result, the Ministry of Defence announced that STAL had been redeployed to assist in Operation Highbrow, the evacuation of British citizens trapped in Lebanon picking up 243 evacuees from Beirut and safely transported them to Cyprus.
 After completing her role in the evacuation, she remained on operational stand-by in the vicinity of Beirut for a short time before resuming her voyage home.